-One of the things I’m trying to do with Dylan’s scrapbook albums is capture the everyday moments.
+One of the things I’m trying to do with my son’s scrapbook albums is capture the everyday moments.
 The events are, of course, important.
 But it’s the little things that make up our lives.
-One example is this photo I took of Dylan earlier in the month:
+One example is this photo I took of him earlier in the month:

 It’s a bit grainy because of low lighting and using my iPhone versus the camera.
 I left the room for just a moment and came back to find he had positioned his bunny on the ottoman to “watch” tv with him.
 It cracked me up.
 When I saw a recent digital challenge on Two Peas to use a quick page to create a layout, I remembered this photo and a tv themed design by Chelsea Parsons which I thought might be the perfect fit.

 If you’ve never digiscrapped, this is a great way to do it.
 I started by opening the quick page in Photoshop and saving it as “OnTV.psd” to be sure I didn’t ruin the original file.
 Next I opened the photo and selected the move tool ( ) so I could drag and drop the photo into the layout.
 I shifted the photo layer below the quick page layer.
 This way my photo appears on the tv.

 The photo was a bit too large though.
 To adjust it, I used the transform tool “scale.”
 (Hint: hold down the shift key while moving the nodes to maintain proportions.)
 After the photo was scaled and shifted to fit the tv screen just right, I moved on to the journaling.

 I used the picker tool to pick a blue color from the quick page for my journaling.
 This way the text would coordinate.
 I typed the journaling onto a new layer so I could easily manipulate it’s size and location.